PROJECTS: NEW MEDIA

 Art Central is pleased to announce the return of PROJECTS for its 2020 edition to be curated by Hong Kong-based curator Kyle Chung.

 PROJECTS large-scale installations, spatial interventions and immersive experiences break the boundaries of traditional art fair presentations.
-For the next edition, outstanding projects of new media art will be selected for their innovations in aesthetics, medium, content and/or context.
-The sector is open to participation by exhibiting galleries only and the deadline for applications is 8 November 2019.
+For the next edition, outstanding projects of new media art have been selected for their innovations in aesthetics, medium, content and/or context.

 ABOUT THE CURATOR